Need another category? Click here or call us at (866) 345-6784.

 Probation

 Probation is typically an alternative to jail or prison.
-There are times where a judge may order a defendant to serve probation.
+There are times when a judge may order a defendant to serve probation.
 If you are on probation, you will be under a certain set of guidelines.
 Furthermore, there will also likely be strict supervision rules.

 Because of this, North Carolina laws are in place to force you to submit to warrantless searches without any probable cause.

-When you receive probation, a judge usually will give you an opportunity to show that you have an interest in receiving rehabilitation.
+When you receive probation, a judge usually will allow you to show that you have an interest in receiving rehabilitation.
 Probation in place of an incarceration sentence may not be an option without expert defense, though.
 Accordingly, to avoid a direct prison sentence you should immediately seek legal advice.

 Even though probation does not send you to jail, it usually requires you to follow many of the same conditions that come with serving time in prison.
 Some of these conditions include participating in rehabilitating programs, following a curfew, and receiving frequent drug testing.

-In Fayetteville, North Carolina you may be also required to pay restitution, court costs, a fine and any other fees.
+In Fayetteville, North Carolina you may be also required to pay restitution, court costs, a fine, and any other fees.
 The length of time you are on probation may drastically range, depending on the initial crime and your previous history.

 The North Carolina Legislature has enacted laws that limit the maximum probationary sentence a judge can hand down to 5 years.
 However, these laws also give judges a tremendous amount of room to use their own discretion, and they can hand down sentences that fall anywhere within that 5-year time frame.
 In Fayetteville, the average minimum sentence is 6 months for probation.